 Shasta daisies are the garden’s unassuming (and drought-resistant) crowd-pleasers.
 Garden designer Troy Rhone shares a bit of daisy history, his favorite shasta daisy varieties, companion plants for shasta daisies, and how to take care of daisies.

-It was California native Luther Burbank who hybridized the Shasta daisy (Leucanthemum x superbum) in 1890.
+It was Massachusetts native Luther Burbank who hybridized the Shasta daisy (Leucanthemum x superbum) in 1890.
 The 2003 plant perennial of the year (Shasta daisy ‘Becky’) was just an adventure then as Burbank tried to create the whitest flower for his California garden.
 Burbank knew the whitest flowers in a garden glow as the moonlight bounces off the rays at night.
 He was looking to create a magical atmosphere where nature could dance under the moonlight.
 By blending and melding a Japanese daisy and an American daisy, he was able to succeed in this endeavor.
 And, thus, the whitest flower was born.
 If you are wondering where the name Shasta came from, well, it was named, fittingly, after the white snow-capped Mount Shasta.

 But it seems that Atlanta has a lot of history with this plant as well.
 Nearly 80 years later, a version of Burbank’s plant popped up in Atlanta, Georgia.
 As the story goes, a florist and nursery owner, Ida Mae, found this plant on a scouting expedition in her neighborhood.